Gloria Livingston - Obituary

 Of all her accomplishments and gifts, Gloria was most proud of being a loving wife, dedicated mom, and doting grandmother.
 Her family brought her such joy and happiness.
 Her selfless, hard work was her love language, providing for their needs.
 She was a great cook and loved having her family surround her in her home for a meal.

 Surviving is her loving husband David Livingston, whom she married June 28, 2000; children Tony and Maria Ratcliff of Mansfield, Kimberly Ratcliff of Lexington, and Robbie and Heather Ratcliff of Mt.
-Gilead; grandchildren Rachel, Jesse, Nathan, Patti, Marsha, Travis, Courtney, Chandell and Heath; numerous great grandchildren and several great great grandchildren; a sister Patsy Ann Brungs, and sister-in-law Barbara Brungs.
+Gilead; grandchildren Rachel, Jesse, Nathan, Patti, Marsha, Travis, Courtney, Chandell and Heath; numerous great grandchildren and several great great grandchildren; a sister Patsy Ann Brungs, sister-in-law Barbara Brungs, and lifelong friend Lee Danner of Galion.

 In addition to her parents, she was preceded in death by her son Stephen Ratcliff in 2013, a granddaughter Melinda and brother Ronald.